-The rest of the report is presented in three sections.
-The next section contains a descriptive overview of where ACE in Australia has come from and is at today in terms of its scope of activities and who provides them.
-The scope and scale of ACE provision by Australian state and territory is also explained and the national strategic directions for ACE agreed to by all ministers across the nation with responsibility for ACE.
+The rest of the report is presented in four sections.

-The third section provides details on each of the four main types of programs that Australian ACE now collectively provides.
-For each program, information is presented on its key features and data on the participants and the outcomes achieved, recently, in the year 2014 usually, and the national policies supported.
+- 1. A descriptive overview of ACE in Australia in terms of its scope of activities and who provides them. - 2.
+The scope and scale of ACE provision by Australian state and territory and the national strategic directions for ACE agreed to by all ministers across the nation with responsibility for ACE. - 3.
+Details on the main types of programs that Australian ACE provides.
+For each program, information is presented on its key features and data on the participants and the outcomes achieved and the national policies supported. - 4.
+An overall conceptual framework for Australian ACE from which to draw some conclusions on where to next for Australian ACE.